 A variety of sizes and colors of balloons are always fun and relatively inexpensive.
 Link different sizes together to form a balloon garland if you’re feeling even more ambitious.
 If you’ve got no place to hang it, consider letting it float right in the pool if your guests are more about sitting poolside than splashing around.
 You can also fill clear oversized balloons with confetti before you add helium for a little extra color.

 The grill is really the star of the meal when you’re having a summer party.
 The best thing you can do ahead of the gathering is to do a quick check to make sure everything is in working order for the day of.
 So that means checking to make sure your propane tank is filled and even grabbing a back-up tank, making sure the grill grates are nice and clean, and that you’ve got all of the grill utensils you need.
 Then the day of, you can grill up hamburgers, cheeseburgers, hot dogs, chicken, and veggies.
-Don’t forget to ask guests before the party if they eat meat or not.
-Then plan accordingly!Continue to 8 of 10 below.
+Don’t forget to ask your guests before the party if they eat meat or not.
+Then plan accordingly.

 Besides the standard soda, beer, or canned wine (rosé please).
 You might want to consider mixing up a few signature cocktail bases.
 Fresh citrus, strawberries, or watermelon make great bases for cocktails.
 A few ideas to get you started: a Strawberry Thyme Lillet Spritzer, a Vodka Strawberry Lemonade, or a Pineapple Paloma.